 When does a tree become a living, communal thing?
 It's an interesting question, considering that trees are already in a sense, living, communal organisms; but in the human sense of community, it's a question that Seattle-based environmental artist John Grade tries to answer with his recent work of a giant, one-to-one scale reconstruction of a 140-year-old Western Hemlock that took hundreds of volunteers almost a year to complete.

-According to This Is Colossal, the huge sculpture began as a trip made by Grade, his team of assistants and arborists up a tree situated near the Snoqualmie river in the Cascade hills.
+This Is Colossal, the huge sculpture began as a trip made by Grade, his team of assistants and arborists up a tree situated near the Snoqualmie river in the Cascade hills.
 At around 90 feet in the air, meticulous plaster casts were made of the tree and its branches, which were sectioned, labelled and transported back to the studio to be transformed.